 Blood donors of all types are needed.
 Those with types O, A negative and B negative blood are encouraged to make a Power Red donation at this blood drive.
 Power Red donors give a concentrated dose of red blood cells during a single donation, allowing them to maximize their impact.
 Donated blood may be used to help accident victims, surgery patients, organ transplant patients, and those receiving treatment for leukemia, cancer or sickle cell disease.
 There is no substitute for donated blood products.

 How to donate blood

 Simply download the American Red Cross Blood Donor App, visit redcrossblood.org or call 1-800-RED CROSS (1-800-733-2767) to make an appointment or for more information.
 All blood types are needed to ensure a reliable supply for patients.
 A blood donor card or driver’s license or two other forms of identification are required at check-in.
 Individuals who are 17 years of age in most states (16 with parental consent where allowed by state law), weigh at least 110 pounds and are in generally good health may be eligible to donate blood.
 High school students and other donors 18 years of age and younger also have to meet certain height and weight requirements.

-Blood donors can now save time at their next donation by using RapidPass to complete their pre-donation reading and health history questionnaire online, on the day of their donation, prior to arriving at the blood drive.
+Blood and platelet donors can save time at their next donation by using RapidPass to complete their pre-donation reading and health history questionnaire online, on the day of their donation, from a computer or mobile device.
 To get started and learn more, visit redcrossblood.org/RapidPass and follow the instructions on the site.